ElsevierSoftwareX/SOFTX_2020_75/docsfiles/configuration/config_model.rst

 Variables & parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Values of parameter and variables can be set by adding the name of that symbol as a column header to the ``iteration_main_file.csv``.
+Values of parameter and variables can be set by adding the name of that symbol as a column header to the ``iteration_table.csv``.
 You have to check in the ``model.gms`` file how exactly the symbol is called and defined.
 In the following, we provide some examples for better understanding.

 Setting a value of a variable
 ***************************************************